 Behind the scenes, Cassandra is making four round trips between a node proposing a lightweight transaction and any needed replicas in the cluster to ensure proper execution so performance is affected.
 Consequently, reserve lightweight transactions for those situations where they are absolutely necessary; Cassandra’s normal eventual consistency can be used for everything else.

 A SERIAL consistency level allows reading the current (and possibly uncommitted) state of data without proposing a new addition or update.
-If a SERIAL read finds an uncommitted transaction in progress, Cassandra performs a read repair as part of the commit.
+If a SERIAL read finds an uncommitted transaction in progress, Cassandra commits the transaction as part of the read.